 In general, conditions that fluctuate require more frequent documentation than conditions that are static.
 Updated documentation may be requested while a student is enrolled at Oberlin if the student’s needs should change and additional information is necessary to make a determination of appropriate and reasonable accommodation.

-If you need to have your doctor prepare supporting documentation, please give your doctor this sheet which lists the criteria - Elements of Expected Documentation.
+If you need to have your doctor prepare supporting documentation, please give your doctor this list of criteria: Elements of Expected Documentation .